Frequently Asked Questions about mIRC

 * Any behavior reducing the functionality of IRC as a CHAT medium.

-How to join IRC - The first time you run mIRC you have to fill in some information about yourself (your real name, email address, nickname, IP address and Local Host name) under File/Setup/IRC_Servers and Local_Info, as well as the IRC server with which you want to connect.
-It's usually best to connect to a geographically close server.
-When you're new to IRC just pick a server from the prefab list.
-On IRC you are known to others by a nickname.
-You are free to choose any nickname you like, up to 9 characters long.
+How to join IRC - The first time you run mIRC a dialog will popup asking for a Nickname, Alternative (nickname), Name, Email.
+Only the Nickname is mandatory as everything else is optional.
+(The Name and Email does not need to be real information).
+You can now select a network from the prefab list and connect, add a new network, or close out the dialog and connect to a server.
+On IRC you are known by others by a nickname.
+You are free to choose almost any nickname you like, some networks limit at 9 characters long and other networks have higher limits.
 Do not use spaces and avoid unusual ASCII characters in your nickname.
 It is possible you find people that use the same nickname and you may be asked to switch nicknames to avoid confusion.
+Note: The Connect settings dialog will display each time mIRC is loaded, you can disable this in the 'Tools/Options/Connect/Options' dialog, [uncheck] "Show connect on startup".

 Getting started - To join conversations, send private messages, and to handle and control mIRC you need to learn some simple commands.
 All commands start with a forward slash, the "/".
 Anything that does not begin with "/" is assumed to be a message to someone and will be sent to your current channel, or to the person you are chatting with in a private chat (see below).
 A list with the most used commands on IRC is given in the mIRC help file.